 J. Brian Stalter, J.D.
 Mr. Stalter joined our company in September 2019 as our General Counsel.
-Prior to joining our company, Mr. Stalter served as Vice President & Assistant General Counsel, Business Development at Bristol-Myers Squibb.
+Prior to joining our company, Mr. Stalter served as Vice President & Assistant General Counsel, Business Development at Bristol-Myers Squibb from July 2016 to September 2019.
 Previously, Mr. Stalter held the role of Assistant General Counsel, Transactional Practice Group at Bristol-Myers Squibb from September 2005 to July 2016.
 Earlier in his career, Mr. Stalter was Deputy General Counsel at Medarex, Inc. and Senior Counsel, Licensing at Schering-Plough Corporation.
 He began his career at Dewey Ballantine LLP in New York.
 Mr. Stalter received his J.D. from Columbia University and his B.A. in History from the University of Notre Dame.